Seshireddysyamala/law-firm-analysis/README.md

 ### Financial Recommendations
 1. Focus on case types with high ROI like Intellectual Property and Real Estate.
-2. Improve cost management for low-ROI cases like Family Law.
+2. Optimize costs for low-ROI case types to improve profitability.
-3. Invest more resources in high-revenue periods (Q3).
+3. Invest more resources in high-revenue periods (e.g.,Q3).

 ### Marketing Recommendations
-1. Retain high-revenue clients with personalized services.
+1. Retain high-revenue clients with personalized services to improve the **33% retention rate**.
 2. Expand services in Real Estate and Employment case types to leverage popularity.
-3. Develop targeted campaigns for repeat clients to increase retention.
+3. Focus on retaining top clients contributing 60% of the firm's revenue.
 ----